-From 1 January 2018, access to unclassified paper records will be provided via the Agency Digitisation Service (ADS).
+Access to unclassified paper records is provided via the Agency Digitisation Service (ADS).
 The ADS is available in all regions and will enable agencies to receive digital records by secure file transfer application (SFTA) irrespective of the regional office of the National Archives in which the original records are held.

 This is part of an ongoing transformation to a digital framework for the National Archives and agencies and is consistent with the Digital Continuity 2020 policy.
 The ADS is designed to preserve paper files; minimise the impact of handling; reduce the administrative burden and associated costs for the National Archives and agencies to process the collection and return of files; provide better controls over the movement of records; prevent the removal or addition of material by agencies; and allow the re-use of digital images.
 The service is provided on a cost recovery basis.